rpm-software-management/dnf/doc/command_ref.rst

     without argument)'

 ``--arch <arch>[,<arch>...]``
     Limit the resulting set only to packages of selected architectures.
+Default is all architectures).
+In some cases the result is affected by basearch of running system, therefore to run repoquery for arch incompatible with your system can by used ``--forcearch=<arch>`` option to change basearch.

 ``--duplicates``
     Limit the resulting set to installed duplicated packages (i.e. more package versions